augustofrade/mood-diary-cli/README.md

 Quotes are stored on the `headings.txt` file located on the diary's directory and will be randomly shown to the user in the main menu unless it is set to not do so.

+To add quotes (or manually remove it) open said file and create a new line and insert the desired text there. **Each line is a different quote**.

 It is possible to reset (and recreate) the quotes list files by selecting **Reset quote list** on the Settings menu.

 ### Export to JSON